-- Visually Impaired – Including but not limited to Blindness - visual acuity of 20/200 or less in the better eye after correction, visual loss so severe that it no longer serves as a major channel for information processing, Partial sightedness – visual acuity of 20/70 or less in the better eye after correction, with vision which is still capable of serving as a major channel for information processing.
+- Low Vision or Blindness – Including but not limited to Blindness - visual acuity of 20/200 or less in the better eye after correction, visual loss so severe that it no longer serves as a major channel for information processing, Partial sightedness – visual acuity of 20/70 or less in the better eye after correction, with vision which is still capable of serving as a major channel for information processing.

-- Psychological Disability – persistent psychological or psychiatric disorder, emotional or mental illness that adversely affects educational performance.
+- Psychological or Psychiatric Disability – persistent psychological or psychiatric disorder, emotional or mental illness that adversely affects educational performance.

 - Other Disability – This category includes all other verifiable disabilities and health related limitations that adversely affect education performance but do not fall into any of the other disability categories.
 These conditions may be chronic or acute and may result in limited strength, vitality, or alertness.